djagerif/comfort2mqtt/DOCS.md

 ### Option: `MQTT Transport Protocol` (Optional)

 The MQTT Transport Protocol between the Add-on and MQTT Broker can either be `TCP` or `WebSockets`.
 The default is `TCP`.

-### Option: `MQTT Transport Encryption` (Optional) - Not currently used

-The MQTT traffic can be encrypted with `TLS` or sent in clear-text.
-The Encryption option is currently not available.
-The default is `False`

 ### Option: `Comfort II Port` (Optional)